 Srixon Soft Feel Golf Balls

-- Lower Compression
+- 60 Compression Rating

 As we’ve highlighted in this guide, low compression balls are the way to get when the air temperature drops.
 However, as you may not require a low compression golf ball year-round, you may want to save money with value balls to cover winter golf.
 This is where the Srixon Soft Feel Golf Balls come in.
 In cold golf conditions, they can allow you to perform well in cold temperatures and give you a great touch around the greens during the cold months of the year.